-The skilled and seasoned Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
-We offer a free consultation to evaluate your entire financial situation – your income, your debts and your goals — and see what solutions are right for you.
+Financial problems can happen to even the most well-intentioned people.
+Making financial decisions when you are hurting can lead to costly mistakes, so make sure you are well-informed before you take a step that seems like an easy way out but winds up taking you deeper into debt.
+That is why we offer a free consultation to evaluate your entire financial situation – your income, your debts and your goals — and see what solutions are right for you.

 Debt consolidation involves taking out a new loan to pay off several older debts.
 The idea is to have a lower interest rate and longer period to pay off the new debt than you had for the old ones.
 You start by contacting a debt consolidation service, which becomes the middleman between you and your creditors and negotiates reduced payments.

 Once your consolidation is set up, you make one monthly payment to the consolidation company and they pay your creditors, so you no longer have to deal with them.
 You can consolidate debt through a secured loan (usually secured by equity in your home) or an unsecured loan, where the consolidator simply lends you the money.